devmotion/ConsistencyResampling.jl/README.md

 ## Example

-The predictions have to be provided as a matrix of size `(m, n)`, in which each of the `n` columns corresponds to one normalized prediction of the probabilities of the labels `1,…,m`.
+The predictions have to be provided as a matrix of size `(m, n)`, in which each of the `n` columns corresponds to predicted probabilities of the labels `1,…,m`.
 The corresponding labels have to be provided as a vector of length `n`, in which every element is from the set `1,…,m`.

 ```julia
 predictions = rand(10, 500)